mmurygin/notes/microservices/common.md

 1. Test docker images not standalone code
 1. Use dedicated system for providing configuration
 1. Use blue\green deployment
-1. Use "canary releasing" - when we deploy two version of service and send some amount of traffic on it
+1. Use "canary releasing" - when we deploy two version of service and send some amount of traffic on it.
+We could use some endpoint proxy before any of our microservice to route traffic through it and decide how much of a traffic goes into new version.
 1. Pass configuration only throw `ENV` variables

 ## Tests